anonymcode/cikm2022/README.md

 ```
 python data/prepare.py
 ```
 It automatically selects the necessary columns, convert time info into the unified format across all datasets, performs p-core filtering (for Steam) and saves data into compact gz files in the `data` folder.
-Note, **it may take a long time to process all 4 datasets**, be patient.
+Note, **it may take a long time to process all 4 datasets**, approximately 40+ minutes.

 ## Hyper-parameter tuning
 To launch a grid-search experiments run: